Dukes and Lee: Personal life

-Dukes married Lee (born in Attercliffe, Sheffield, South Yorkshire, England as Audrey Tomlinson) at Sheffield Cathedral on 28 April 1955 and remained married to her until his death.
+Dukes married Lee (born in Attercliffe, Sheffield, Yorkshire, England as Audrey Tomlinson) at Sheffield Cathedral on 28 April 1955 and remained married to her until his death.
 They had three children, all of whom appeared on the This Is Your Life feature.

 Dukes had briefly quit show business in 1964 with a farewell show at The Willow in Kinsley, even being presented with a silver tray and a cheque for £100.
 The intent was to take over and run The Center Spot Hotel in Sheffield.
 He briefly quit performing again in June 1978 after suffering a third heart attack at a performance in Batley Variety Club causing the postponement of the summer season at the Opera House Theatre, Blackpool.
 However, later that year he felt his health had improved and returned to join the rest of the family in October 1978 at a night-spot in Kenilworth, Warwickshire.
 Dukes said another reason for his return was the "ridiculous" figure of £300,000 the Inland Revenue has asked him to pay.

 The couple's eldest son Dean Duke is currently a professional drummer playing with Paul Carrack.